This guide covers:

 This is a rule found in some pension schemes so it’s important to find out if it is included in your particular policy.

-Clear evidence of condition
+Clear evidence of your health condition

-It is very likely that you will need clear evidence that you are not fit to work, and that you will not become fit to return to work before you reach official retirement age.
+It is very likely that you will need clear evidence that you are not fit to work, and that you will not become fit to return to work before you reach the official retirement age.

-Pension schemes will require evidence from medical experts of the full picture of your condition, and some schemes may request that this be provided from an objective medical practitioner who is not your own GP.
+Pension schemes will require evidence from medical experts of the full picture of your medical condition, and some schemes may request that this be provided from an objective medical practitioner who is not your own GP.
 It may also have to be shown that you have attempted various treatment methods to improve your condition.

 Ensuring that doctors produce the most effective evidence for your application can be a difficult task.
 Doctors aren’t lawyers and don’t always tailor the information they provide to the requirements of the Pension Scheme.

-At Monaco Solicitors we are experienced in liaising with doctors to ensure that the information they provide gives your application the best chance of success.
+At Monaco Solicitors, we are experienced in liaising with doctors to ensure that the information they provide gives your application the best chance of success.

 Remember, there is a chance your employer may dispute your claim for retirement due to ill health even if your pension scheme doesn’t.